sambeau/tortoise-vs-hare/README.md

 | tortoise wins | 459,314 | 45% |
 | draws         |  79,151 |  7% |

-A tiny edge for the hare, but still way less than the possibility of a draw.
+A tiny edge for the hare but still way less than the possibility of a draw.
 Close enough for me!

+However, being that the board has more sleep squares than crash squares I suspect most canny players will opt to play the tortoise assuming it has an edge.

     spaces: 79 fly-speed: 2
     sims: 1000000